Life insurance for renters

 Do renters usually take out life insurance?

-Unfortunately, most people tend to assume that life insurance is only useful for homeowners with a mortgage.
+Unfortunately, life insurance is often overlooked by tenants.
+Most people assume that life cover is only useful for homeowners with a mortgage.
 For this reason, many renters could find themselves without financial protection for their loved ones if the worst should happen.

 Whether it’s mortgage repayments or monthly rent – life insurance could be the difference between your dependants staying in the family home or having to leave because they’re struggling to pay the bank or landlord.